EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

-- 2024.11: Our survey paper about continual learning is accepted to TPAMI 2024.
+- 2024.11: Our survey paper about forgetting in deep learning is accepted to TPAMI 2024.
 - 2024.09: Our paper about continual learning is accepted to TPAMI 2024.
 - 2024.07: Our paper about sequential recommendation is accepted to RecSys 2024.
 - 2024.06: Our paper about deconfounding recommendation is accepted to ACM TKDD 2024.